TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-11-04-still-on-phpunit-4-come-to-phpunit-8-together-in-a-day.md

 - `tearDownAfterClass()`
 - `onNotSuccessfulTest()`

-For this one, we'll use little help from Migrify:
+For this one, we'll use little help from Symplify:

 ```bash
 composer require symplify/phpunit-upgrader --dev